cloudfoundry/overview-broker/README.md

   environmental variable to `true`.
 * To expose a volume mount service, set the `EXPOSE_VOLUME_MOUNT_SERVICE` environmental variable to `true`.
-* To generate lots of plans with example configuration schemas, set the `ENABLE_EXAMPLE_SCHEMAS` environmental variable to `true`.
+* To generate many plans with a range of configuration parameter schemas, set the `ENABLE_EXAMPLE_SCHEMAS` environmental variable to `true`.
 * To show fake data in the dashboard UI, set the `FAKE_DATA` environmental variable to `true`.